Bruners/exheres/README.md

 + mangler - _An open source VOIP client capable of connecting to Ventrilo 3.x servers_

 **net-www/**
-+ gecko-mediaplayer - _A browser plugin to play media with gnome-mplayer_
 + profile-sync-daemon - _Symlinks and syncs browser profile dirs to RAM speeding-up browsers_

 **sys-sound/**